alyze-bianco/Question-Politique/README.md

 | *Discours des diverses puissances* | Anonymous / NR | 1578 | 147 pages |
 | *De la puissance légitime du prince* | Stephanus Junius Brutus | 1581 | 271 pages |

-## Methodology

-The workflow follows several stages:

-1. **Data preparation**
-   - Layout analysis of early modern printed sources.
-   - OCR / HTR processing.
-   - Manual correction of transcriptions.
-   - Export of textual data from XML-ALTO to XML-TEI.

-2. **Textual enrichment**
-   - Semi-automatic normalisation of sixteenth-century French.
-   - Use of `<orig>` and `<reg>` TEI tags to preserve both original and regularised forms.
-   - Progressive enrichment of a lexical resource adapted to the corpus.

-3. **Data extraction**
-   - Extraction of relevant textual and rhetorical information using Python scripts.
-   - Conversion of structured data into `.txt` and `.csv` formats.
-   - Identification and verification of narrative *exempla*.

-4. **Dating and classification**
-   - Historical dating of events, figures, and references.
-   - Use of historical reference data, including Wikidata where applicable.
-   - Approximate dating of long periods using median dates.
-   - Specific treatment of biblical references through a conventional chronological framework.

-5. **Statistical analysis and visualisation**
-   - Computation of temporal distance between the date of each text and the events mobilised as *exempla*.
-   - Classification of references by historical period.
-   - Visualisation using Python and Matplotlib.

-## Historical Categories

-The references are classified into the following analytical categories:

-- Biblical Antiquity
-- Classical Antiquity
-- Early Middle Ages
-- Late Middle Ages
-- Contemporary period of the author
-- Mythology

-These categories are used as operational tools for comparison and visualisation.
-They are not intended to reproduce sixteenth-century historical consciousness exactly.

 ## Main Analytical Goals